lecmaster123/COVID19-Machine-Learning-Research/README.md

 Items Attatched:

+-PDF document containing the Final Project requirements

--Final Project R code of all my work
+-Final Project R code with all my work

 -R Markdown of my results when the code is executed

--PDF document containing the Final Project requirements

 -Powerpoint of the research presented to class